code-openness/data-mapping/README.md

 ### Try it out
 Make sure you have a clean WikiBase instance, no properties or items should be there.

-To run, simply execute:
+Write your bot's username and passwork in the `import.sh` file, and then simply execute the script:
 ```bash
 ./import.sh
 ```

-The script will automatically download the SPARQL ready data from `https://github.com/code-openness/Data.git` and import it.
+The script will automatically download and install the dependencies and also download the SPARQL ready data from `https://github.com/code-openness/Data.git` and import it.

 NOTE: this script assumes all the data is new and does not exist in the database.